ABs0luteX/Python-Calclulator/README.txt

 This is a simple mathematical Calculator made with python and tkinter

-Its a simple code which will run will any version of python
+Its a simple code which will run will with any version of python